jaimit25/Adhikaar-A7-/README.md

 # Adhikaar

-Adhikaar is a Small Quiz game and Socially interactive App Wherein Users can play mind games which are specially made to Uprise Womens Repect and Dignity.
-The games are higly interactive and user friendly, Top Answers are also Displayed on the Leaderboard section which  motivates or attract User.
-User can use this App to get the information regarding the latest schemes launched by government.
+Adhikaar is a Small Quiz game and Social Media App Where User's can play games which are specially made to Uprise Women's Repect and Dignity.
+The games are higly interactive and user friendly, Top Answers are Displayed on the Leaderboard section which  motivates or attract User to play.
+User's also can use this App to get the information regarding the latest schemes launched by government.